aollivierre/chromeextensions/Genesys/Archive/ChromeExtensionManager-Documentation.md

 # Chrome Extension Manager - Documentation

+**IMPORTANT NOTE: Development/Testing Use Only**

+> This script (`Enable-LocalExtensions.ps1`) and the techniques it employs (modifying local Chrome policies to allow unpacked extensions, using `--load-extension`, enabling developer mode) are intended **strictly for local development and testing purposes**.
+These methods are **NOT suitable or supported for enterprise-wide deployment** of extensions using management tools like SCCM or Intune.
+>
+> **Enterprise deployment requires publishing extensions to the Chrome Web Store** (even as 'Unlisted') and deploying them via policies (`ExtensionInstallAllowlist`, `ExtensionInstallForcelist`) that reference the Web Store ID.
+Policies pointing to local paths or relying on developer mode settings are unreliable and unsupported for managed environments.

 ## Overview

-The Chrome Extension Manager script (`Enable-LocalExtensions.ps1`) is a PowerShell utility for managing Chrome extensions in enterprise environments.
-This tool helps IT administrators:
+The Chrome Extension Manager script (`Enable-LocalExtensions.ps1`) is a PowerShell utility primarily designed to **assist developers in setting up their local environment** for testing unpacked Chrome extensions.
+It helps administrators or developers to temporarily adjust local Chrome policies that might otherwise block the loading of unpacked extensions during development.

+It can help IT administrators or developers:

 - Configure Chrome policies for extension management
 - View and manage the extension allowlist and forcelist
 - Add new extensions to the allowlist or forcelist
 - Create necessary registry keys and directories
 - Remove wildcard blocks that prevent extension installation
-- Configure local extension loading
+- Configure local extension loading **(for testing/development)**

 ## Key Features